Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Membranous glomerulonephritis (membranous nephropathy) is characterized by a diffuse thickening of the walls of the glomerular capillaries associated with diffuse subepithelial deposition of immune complexes, splitting and doubling of the GBM.
-There is no cell proliferation or it is minimal.
-The antigen responsible for the formation of immune complexes in primary membranous nephropathy is not known.
+Membranous glomerulonephritis (membranous nephropathy) is characterized by diffuse thickening of the glomerular capillary walls associated with diffuse subepithelial deposition of immune complexes, cleavage and duplication of the GBM.
+There is little or no cellular proliferation.
+The antigen responsible for immune complex formation in primary membranous nephropathy is unknown.

 Epidemiology

 Membranous glomerulonephritis (membranous nephropathy) develops at any age, more often in adults (especially at the age of 30-50 years) than in children.
-Men are more likely than women, and it is harder.
-In adults, membranous nephropathy is the most common cause of nephrotic syndrome (20-40% of cases), in children with nephrotic syndrome, less than 1% of cases occur.
+It occurs more often in men than in women, and is more severe.
+In adults, membranous nephropathy is the most common cause of nephrotic syndrome (20-40% of cases), in children with nephrotic syndrome it is observed in less than 1% of cases.

-In most patients, the main symptoms of membranous glomerulonephritis (membranous nephropathy) are a nephrotic syndrome, less often proteinuria without a nephrotic syndrome.
-In 25-40% of patients, microhematuria is possible.
-Macrogematuria and hypertension at the onset of the disease are rare, in the future hypertension develops in 20-50% of patients.
-The serum complement content is almost always normal, rarely reduced (for example, in cases etiologically associated with viral hepatitis B or with systemic lupus erythematosus).
+In most patients, the main symptoms of membranous glomerulonephritis (membranous nephropathy) are nephrotic syndrome, less often proteinuria without nephrotic syndrome.
+Microhematuria is possible in 25-40% of patients.
+Macrohematuria and hypertension are rarely observed at the onset of the disease, later hypertension develops in 20-50% of patients.
+The serum complement content is almost always normal, rarely reduced (for example, in cases etiologically associated with viral hepatitis B or systemic lupus erythematosus).

-In this type of jade, often (in 30-35% of patients) it is possible to establish a connection with the known antigens - HBV, tumor, drug.
+With this type of nephritis, it is often possible (in 30-35% of patients) to establish a connection with known antigens - HBV, tumor, medicinal.

-In connection with this, in clinical practice, patients with membranous nephropathy should be especially carefully examined for the possible detection of primarily a tumor (especially the lungs, kidneys), infection with hepatitis viruses, etc.
+In this regard, in clinical practice, it is necessary to examine patients with membranous nephropathy especially carefully in order to possibly detect, first of all, a tumor (especially of the lungs, kidneys), infection with hepatitis viruses, etc.

 Another feature is the frequent association with various systemic and other diseases: systemic lupus erythematosus, autoimmune thyroiditis, Sjogren's syndrome, diabetes mellitus, psoriasis, etc.